 The U.S. government was created by the Constitution, and it was designed to prevent one leader from having total control over the country.
 The system allows the other branches of government to “check” the others to prevent unwanted leadership decisions.
 As adults, the concepts are pretty clear, but for young learners, Government is, by far, one of the most difficult abstract concepts to teach.
 We’re here to help you do that!

 This worksheet integrates Social Studies and writing concepts.
 Students will read a short passage covering the basics of the System of Checks and Balances in America.
-They will then use our RACES Writing Strategy Graphic organizer to plan and rough draft their constructed response to the question, “How does the system of checks and balances keep thing fair in the U.S.?”
+They will then use our RACES Writing Strategy Graphic organizer to plan and rough draft their constructed response to the question, “How does the system of checks and balances keep things fair in the U.S.?”

 Tips for Differentiation + Scaffolding